Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4977.019619,4987.213353.md

 ### Transcript

-> level design yeah we take in terms so if you feel like applying go ahead I was an
+> level design yeah we take in terms so if you feel like applying go ahead I was an intern before so you're satisfied by the